hideaway94696/Caden_BlueStampPortfolio/index.md

 <iframe width="743" height="418" src="https://www.youtube.com/embed/2_FaPk_xcjo" title="Caden Y. Milestone 2" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-# Schematics
+## Schematics
 ![image](https://github.com/user-attachments/assets/e0ed54cf-292d-4fa4-9275-32e36ba7ce25)

 Figure 2: Flex Sensor detached from breadboard but still connected.
 Accelerometer attached and wired to breadboard.

-# Description
+## Description
 The goal of my second milestone was to attach all the major components onto the knee brace and add a buzzer that beeps when certain values are detected (refer to Figure 2 for a schematic of all the components).
 As of now, when flex sensor values reach over 3200, the buzzer will release short beeps that indicate the desired squat angle has been reached.
 Additionally, when the acceleration (in the x-axis) is under zero, the buzzer will release a long beep until acceleration is nonnegative.
 None of these values are properly tuned, though, so I'll need to spend some time enhancing the accuracy of the device.
+I also worked on connecting the Arduino ESP32 to Bluetooth.
+The Arduino ESP32 supports the use of BLE (otherwise known as Bluetooth Low Energy).
+BLE enables short-range communication using low power consumption.
+It works by using the 2.4 GHz ISM band, which is a globally allocated radio frequency band used for various applications like Bluetooth, Wi-Fi, and microwave ovens.
+The Arduino ESP32 acts as a peripheral, which broadcasts data and can be connected to by a central, and in this scenario, is my phone.
+In general, the BLE Communication Flow can be described in 4 steps: 1) Advertising (peripheral makes its presence known), 2) Scanning (the central scans for nearby peripherals), 3) Connection (central connects to peripheral), and 4) Data Exchange.
 Throughout the process of finishing my second milestone, I encountered a number of technical challenges that required troubleshooting and iterative problem-solving.

-# Challenges
+## Challenges
 I began by soldering the headers onto the accelerometer.
 During this process, I accidentally created several short circuits, which interfered with the functionality of the accelerometer.
 To fix this, I had to carefully desolder the connections and try again.
 After some difficulty, I successfully soldered the headers, allowing me to mount the accelerometer onto the breadboard.

 I also learned how an accelerometer works.
 The Adafruit LSM6DS33 Accelerometer contains an extremely small mass and spring in order to determine acceleration in all three axes (refer to Figure 2A).
 Because F = m * a (Newton's Second Law) and F = k * x (Hooke's Law), we can find out acceleration by substituting F for F, making m * a = k * x.
 Since m (mass), k (spring constant), and x (displacement of the spring from equilibrium position) are all known, we can find out acceleration by rearranging the equation to become: a = (k * x)/(m).
 The damper effectively minimizes vibrations to ensure the entire accelerometer doesn't vibrate indefinitely.